Sponsored by Wholesale Warranties

 Loss Of Property

 In the case of a Total Loss of Property, your RV and all of the belongings therein are declared a Total Loss.
-Your insurance company is on the hook for whatever the agreed upon amount of your RV, belongings, and potentially a tow vehicle are worth.
+Your insurance company is on the hook.
+They will cover whatever the agreed upon amount of your RV, belongings, and potentially a tow vehicle.
 This could be from a loss incident while driving, or while stationary.
-Be sure to get clarity from your RV insurance carrier about the nuances of a stationary vehicle at an RV park, on your own property, or in a storage facility.
+Get clarity from your RV insurance carrier about parking at an RV resort, on your own property, or in a storage facility.

 With a partial loss of property, your objective is recouping what may have been damaged or stolen in the event of a more minor incident or theft event.